-Louise Ellen Teitz is First Secretary at The Hague Conference on Private International Law in The Hague, The Netherlands, with primary responsibility for family law areas, including the 1980 Child Abduction Convention, the 1996 Child Protection Convention, and related projects including mediation in family law matters, the “Malta Process” involving Sharia based legal systems, and relocation.
-She is also Professor of Law at Roger Williams University School of Law in Bristol, Rhode Island, USA.
+Louise Ellen Teitz is a Professor of Law at Roger Williams University School of Law.
+She was First Secretary at The Hague Conference on Private International Law in The Hague, The Netherlands, from 2012 to 2015, with primary responsibility for family law areas, including the 1980 Child Abduction Convention, the 1996 Child Protection Convention, and related projects including mediation in family law matters, the “Malta Process” involving Sharia based legal systems, and relocation.

 Professor Teitz’s academic areas of expertise include private international law, international family law, civil procedure, international litigation and dispute resolution, comparative law, and professional responsibility.
 She is a graduate of Yale College and Southern Methodist University School of Law.
 After law school, she clerked for Judge John R. Brown of the U.S. Court of Appeals for the Fifth Circuit and practiced law for several years with law firms in Dallas, Texas, and Washington, D.C.
 In addition to prior teaching experience at several prestigious U.S. law schools (University of Illinois College of Law, Washington & Lee University School of Law, Rutgers University School of Law- Camden), she has been on the faculties of the University of Konstanz in Germany and the University of Bern in Switzerland.
 Professor Teitz has also been a Visiting Scholar at the United Nations Commission on International Trade Law (UNCITRAL), in Vienna, and at the International Institute for the Unification of Private Law (UNIDROIT) in Rome and lectures frequently abroad.
 Professor Teitz is the author of two books and numerous articles on these subjects (e.g., Transnational Litigation (Michie/Lexis 1966 & Supp.
 1999)).
 She currently is working on a West Casebook entitled Comparative Law with Peter Winship and a Second Edition of Transnational Litigation, her earlier treatise.